janscience/Teensy_Amp/R5.0/README.md

 - C1=10uF forms a high-pass filter with R2, R1, and R0.
 - Time constant is tau=R2*C1*(R2+2*R0)/(R2+R0) , if R1=R2.
   tau=1s (R0=0), tau=2s (R0=500k)
-- High-pass filter pulls signals to VREF by subtracting each signals DC offset.
+- High-pass filter pulls signals to VGND by subtracting each signals DC offset.
 - This is crucial to keep the signals within the operating range of the opamps.

 ### Pre-amplifier

-- The [TI OPA1662](opa1662.pdf) non-inverting opamps (green) operate on virtual ground given by VREF.
+- The [TI OPA1662](opa1662.pdf) non-inverting opamps (green) operate on virtual ground given by VGND.
-  They return the amplified SIGx relative to VREF: gain*(SIGi-VREF)+VREF.
+  They return the amplified SIGx relative to VGND: gain*(SIGi-VGND)+VGND
+  (in theory... with a gain of x11 the mean of the output is higher than VGND.
+  This can be compensated for by a slightly lower VGND).
   The full-range output is then between GND and AVDD.
   Because of the common mode rejection (see below) non-inverting amplifiers are the only possibility.
 - gain=1+R5/R4.
 For changing gain change R5.
-  For R4=1k and R5=10k we get a x11 gain.
+  For R4=10k and R5=100k we get a x11 gain.
-  For R4=1k and R5=1k we get a x2 gain.
+  For R4=10k and R5=10k we get a x2 gain.
-  Smaller or larger R4 (and likewise R5) result in (slightly) worse (ringing) step responses.
+  Although for R4=1k, ringing in response to step inputs is slightly smaller, R4=10k appears to be more stable and less noisy when having the R0/R1 voltage divider in front.
 - In single-ended mode (S1 connected to MONO) we measure SIGi and thus get an approximated monopolar measurement.
+- The INxM pins should be connected to VGND (or GND).
 - This does not reject the common mode, mean(SIGi), which might be a problem with large external noise, or when coupling two or more loggers.
-- TODO: test the possibility of a optional reference electrode at VREF.
+- TODO: test the possibility of an optional reference electrode at VGND.
-- When having electrodes in a tank: connect VREF to ground of building.
+- When having electrodes in a tank: connect VGND to ground of building.
 TOOD: Test it!

 ### Common mode rejection:

 - Set S1 to DIFF.
 - Via R3 we get the common mode signal AVRG=mean(SIGi) as an input to OP0, which is not contaminated by other sources.
-- This is amplified in the same way against VREF as the signals.
+- This is amplified in the same way against VGND as the signals.
 - Only in this non-inverting configuration do we get an average signal independent of the number of input channels, because the current into the non-inverting input is zero and then